robogeekcanada/noetic_robots/robonaut2_simulator_WIP.md

 ## First Attempt:

 Found this repo https://github.com/Halbmond/r2_sim.
 It was a very good starting point to understand structure, and at least how all the pieces work together.
-The Last original build was done ROS Indigo, so we are dealing with an older version of Gazebo as well that is not very compatible.
+The last original build was done ROS Indigo, so we are dealing with an older version of Gazebo as well that is not very compatible.
 First things first, let's compile it.

 ## 1. Create Workspace